 into balance.
 This is one of the major causes of Osteopenia and Osteoporosis in modern societies.

 weight bearing activities, our osteoblasts (the cells that build new bone) are stimulated.
 This stimulation leads them to build new bone.
 As a result our bones become thicker, stronger.

 Of course you will want to avoid the other things that cause bone loss.
+You will be able do that.
 Read: Causes of bone loss .